About this course

 Upon completion of the educational activity, health care providers should be able to:

-- Identify reversal agents for NOAC-induced bleeding
+- Learn about reversal agents available in case of NOAC-induced bleeding

-- Vitamin K antagonists versus NOACs
+- Introduction (stroke prevention in AF, stroke risk stratification, Vitamin K antagonists versus NOACs)

 - NOACs in the guidelines